+On February 6, 2023, the Company entered into a membership interest purchase agreement (the "MIPA"), pursuant to which the Company agreed to sell to OG Farms, LLC (the "Purchaser"), its membership interests in Grassroots Vermont Management Services, LLC ("GVMS"), the sole owner of all issued and outstanding authorized common stock of FWR, Inc. ("FWR").
+FWR owns and operates a dispensary and cultivation/processing facility in Vermont and is included within the Company's Eastern Region reporting segment.
+The aggregate proceeds to be received from the sale are \$0.2 million in cash, subject to adjustments to be determined on date of closing.
 The closing of the MIPA is subject to, among other conditions, a Change of Control Approval from the Vermont Cannabis Control Board (the "CCB").
 On February 6, 2023, the Company also entered into a management agreement (the "Management Agreement") whereby the Purchaser has been appointed as the sole and exclusive manager of, and will receive all profit earned by, GVMS and FWR, through the date of closing.
-The Management Agreement became effective on March 8, 2023, upon approval by the CCB (the "Effective Date").
+The Management Agreement became effective on March 8, 2023, up approval by the CCB (the "Effective Date").
 As of the Effective Date, all operational control has been transferred to the Purchaser.
 Management performed an assessment and determined that the Company no longer has a controlling financial interest as of the Effective Date.
-The Company recognized a loss on deconsolidation of \$0.5 million, which is the difference between the aggregate consideration to be received and the book value of the assets as of the Effective Date, which is presented in selling, general and administrative expenses on the unaudited interim condensed consolidated statements of operations for the three months ended March 31, 2023.
+The Company recognized a loss on deconsolidation of \$0.5 million, which is the difference between the aggregate consideration received and the book value of the assets as of the Effective Date, which is presented in write-downs and other charges on the unaudited interim condensed consolidated statements of operations for the three and nine months ended September 30, 2023.
+As of August 14, 2023, all closing conditions of the MIPA were satisfied, including the receipt of approval from the CCB, and the Company completed the sale of GVMS as of that date.